 We derived two equations for the first harmonic responses to drifting gratings, one for response amplitude and one for response phase.
-These equations are detailed in Appendix A, which also contains a sketch of their derivation.
+These equations are detailed in (Carandini et al., 1997b), which also contains a sketch of their derivation.

 Here we concentrate on the expression for the response amplitude, which is: